scriptin/jmdict-simplified/README.md

     full: boolean;

     /**
-     * Indicates that the Japanese word has been constructed
+     * Indicates that the word is wasei-eigo.
-     * from words in the source language, and not from an actual
-     * phrase in that language.
      * See <https://en.wikipedia.org/wiki/Wasei-eigo>
      */
     wasei: boolean;